aricooperdavis/grav-plugin-ip-blacklist/README.md

   abuseipdb: false
   # The AbuseIPDB blacklist (API Key required, see above)
 enable_auto_cache: false
-# Whether to use the Grav Scheduler to cache the AbuseIPDB in the background (recommended)
+# Whether to use the Grav Scheduler to cache the AbuseIPDB blacklist daily (recommended)
+enable_auto_clean: false
+# Whether to use the Grav Scheduler to trim the size of the local blacklist daily
+auto_clean_len: 10000
+# The max length to which the local blacklist is trimmed by the Auto-Clean job
 response: '400'
 # The HTTP response code to return to blacklisted requests (options: 400, 403, 418, 503)
 enable_reporting: false